dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 mandatory or can be omitted (e.g. if unknown), and if a property may be used several times on the same instance of a resource or not.
 The cardinality definitions are explained [further below](#cardinalities).

+## The ontology object in detail

-Example of an `ontologies` object:
+Example of an ontology object:

 ```
 {
-  "ontologies": [
-    {
   "name": "seworon",
   "label": "Secrets of the World Ontology",
   "properties": [
     ...
   ],
   "resources": [
     ...
   ]
-    },
-    {
-      second ontology
-    },
-    {
-      third ontology
 }
-  ]
-}
 ```

-## Ontologies Object in Detail

-The following properties can occur within each object in `ontologies`.